 The name “Fed Funds” rate is a bit misleading because the Fed Funds rate is the average interest rate at which one bank charges another for a loan that is made for 1 day (also referred to as “overnight”).

 To assist with their primary function of lending money, banks will also borrow money from other banks.
 This happens quite frequently, especially on a short term basis in order to cover immediate cash needs.
-Overnight lending between banks is at the very center of the economy, which is why there is a lot of emphasis placed on the level of the Fed Funds Rate.
+Overnight lending between banks is at the very center of the economy, which is why there is a lot of emphases placed on the level of the Fed Funds Rate.
 When the Fed Funds rate moves higher, the increase reverberates throughout the rest of the economy through higher rates on everything from credit cards to car loans.

 The Fed Funds Target Rate